 To solve problems \eqref{eq:opt} and \eqref{eq:optsum}, we implement iterative hard thresholding (IHT), which converges to a local optimum if $\norm{\A}_2 < 1$ \cite{Blumensath09}.
 We do a warm start in the solution of the matching pursuit algorithm \cite{Rish14}, where we stop once we have selected the desired number of non-zero components.

 Fig.~\ref{fig:results} shows the test accuracy in two simulation scenarios where $\rho=30$~dB and $\taup=K$, and $\rho=20$~dB and $\taup=10K$, respectively.
-We simulate the proposed sparse BLUE algorithm in Algorithm~\ref{alg:sparse-blue}, where each client applies its own sparsity pattern, has a different measurement matrix, and uses full power.
-We also simulate two versions the benchmark sparse SUM algorithm in Algorithm~\ref{alg:sparse-sum}: one where the clients use the same sparsity pattern, and another one where they use different sparsity patterns.
-In both these versions, the clients have coordinated their power control (such that the received SNR is the same for all clients) and they use the same measurement matrix.
-For reference, we show the result of a genie which has the full gradients from all clients.
+We simulate the proposed sparse BLUE algorithm (Algorithm~\ref{alg:sparse-blue}), where each client applies its own sparsity pattern, has a different measurement matrix, and uses full power.
+We also simulate two versions the benchmark sparse SUM algorithm (Algorithm~\ref{alg:sparse-sum}): one where the clients use the same sparsity pattern, and one where they use different sparsity patterns.
+In both these versions, the clients coordinate their power control according to \eqref{eq:power-constraint-sum}, and they use the same measurement matrix.
+For reference, we show the result of a genie (oracle) which has the full gradients from all clients.